clemenko/dc18_supply_chain/readme.md

 2. Fill out the form, and click `submit`.
 You will then be redirected to the PWD environment.

 	It may take a minute or so to provision out your PWD environment.

 ### <a name="task1.1"></a>Task 1.1: Set Up Environment Variables
-We are going to use `worker3` for all our command line work.
+We are going to use `worker3` for **ALL** our command line work.
 Click on `worker3` to activate the shell.

 ![](img/worker3.jpg)

 Now we need to setup a few variables.
-But the easiest way is to clone the Workshop Repo.
+We need to create `DTR_URL` and `DTR_USERNAME`.
+But the easiest way is to clone the Workshop Repo and run script.

 ```
 git clone https://github.com/clemenko/dc18_supply_chain.git
 ```

 Once cloned, now we can run the `var_setup.sh` script.

 ```
 . dc18_supply_chain/var_setup.sh
 ```

 Now your PWD environment variables are setup.
 We will use the variables for some scripting.

 ## <a name="task2"></a>Task 2: Enable Docker Image Scanning